mlochbaum/BQN/implementation/vm.md

 Slots should be initialized with some indication they are not yet defined.
 The variable can be defined with SETN only if it hasn't been defined yet, and can be accessed with VARO or VARU or modified with SETU, SETM, or SETC only if it *has* been defined.

-### Variable references: ARRM VARM SETN SETU SETM SETC SETH VFYM
+### Variable references: ARRM VARM SETN SETU SETM SETC

 A *variable reference* indicates a particular frame slot in a way that's independent of the execution context.
 For example, it could be a pointer to the slot, or a reference to the frame along with the index of the slot. **VARM** pushes a variable reference to the stack.